 They are also high in fibre for blood sugar control, iron, protein and Vitamin B6; the latter helps our bodies make mood-boosting neurotransmitters like serotonin and dopamine.
 Low levels of Vitamin B 6 are associated with depression.

-Eggs are easily to make and transport when you’re on the go, and there are a ton of ways you can consume them:
+Eggs are easy to make and transport when you’re on the go, and there are a ton of ways you can consume them:

 - Hard boiled as a snack